aol/molochweb/CONTRIBUTING.md

 #### Documentation! :page_with_curl:

-The FAQs, wikis, and page styles are important.
+The FAQs, docs, and page styles are important.
 Please help improve and add to them.

 #### Bugs :bug: :beetle: :ant: